Information for Host Organization Applicants

 - Provide a workspace and other resources (access to a computer, reference materials, telephone) needed for the intern to complete work assignments.

 - Accept the intern as a temporary employee of your organization for the 11-week term of the internship program.
-The foundation provides funding to cover the intern’s stipend.
+The foundation provides funding to cover the intern’s salary.

 - Attend a mandatory orientation at the Cleveland Foundation for selected Host Sites.